sgoldenlab/simba/docs/tutorial.md

 3. Enter the file type of your videos. (e.g., *mp4*, *avi*, *mov*, etc) in the `Video type` entry box.
 4. Click on `Import multiple videos`.
 >**Note**: If you have a lot of videos, it might take a few minutes before all the videos are imported.

 #### To import a single video
 1. Under the `Import single video` heading, click on `Browse File` to select your video.
-2. Click on `Import a video`.
+2. Click on `Import a video` to select the path of your video.

 ### Step 3: Import Tracking Data
-In this step, you will import your pose-estimation tracking data.
+Next, we will import your pose-estimation tracking data.

 ![](/images/Import_data_create_project_new_4.png "importcsv")